But macrocytic what are we looking for?

 you can develop it is important.

-Last little thing that I wish
+aLst little thing that I wish

 to bring to your attention,

-that you only find?
+Is it megaloblastic anemia that you only find?

-Meaning megaloblastic RBCs.
+meaning megaloblastic RBCs.

-neutrophils also are not
+No, remember that the neutrophils also are not

-properly developing because
+properly developing because as pancytopenia,

-you would expect to find --
+you would expect to find, what can you think

-Should they be segmented?
+Okay, should they be segmented?

-But what if you end up
+But what if you end to end

-That's called a
+That's called a hypersegmented neutrophil.

-And that to you should clue you in,
+And that to you should clue you in.

-Oh!
-I must be suffering from --
+Oh, I must be suffering from or the

-from megaloblastic anemia.
+patient's suffering from megaloblastic anemia.

 Last little bit that I wish to

-bring to your attention is,
+bring to your attention is earlier,

-earlier when I set up the
+when I set up the overview

-I said there was megaloblastic
+for anemias I said that there was

 megaloblastic and non-megaloblastic anemia.